nickcharles/Spool/README.md

 ```C++
 std::string sp_substringAfterChar(std:string& input, const std::string& character);
 ```
-> Returns a substring of the *input* string, starting just after the last instance of *character* and going until the end of *input* -->
+> Returns a substring of the *input* string,starting just after the last instance of *character* and going until the end of *input*
+-->

 #### sp_toLowerCase()